cafour/fi/szmgr/VPH03_herni_design_i.md

 - **Audio**\
   Includes background music such as a fully orchestrated soundtrack, sound effects, rewarding sounds and voice-acted dialogue.
 - **Narrative**\
-  Contains the interactive story of a game which makes up the game’s plot.
+  Contains the interactive story of a game which makes up the game's plot.
 - **Game Design**\
-  Contains all the game’s mechanics that define the game’s rules, which provide the structures and frames for play (for example winning and losing conditions) and actions available to the player.
+  Contains all the game's mechanics that define the game's rules, which provide the structures and frames for play (for example winning and losing conditions) and actions available to the player.
 - **Level Design**\
   Includes the architecture of the spatial navigation of levels which determine how the player agent can progress from one point in the game to another.
 - **Gameplay**\